Originally published in 2009. Updated in 2025 as part of the Personal Branding Blog relaunch under Brown Brothers Media.

 If you want to start a mailing list, then make it different than your blog.
 A lot of the best bloggers use mailing lists to give their most loyal subscribers additional tips and strategies for signing up.
 Typically, your readers or viewers that care enough about you and your material will signup for your mailing list to receive more content.
 Before starting a mailing list, you should think about how busy you are and if you’re able to spend time on such a project.
 Also, you’ll want to decide how many emails you want to send in a specific period of time and the value that list will receive.

 Your mailing list and blog should market each other, which means you’ll want to add links to cross-promote both and any other products or services you want to sell.
-I recommend the following three email marketing services for your mailing list: iContact, Get Response and Contact Contact.
+I recommend the following email marketing services: ConvertKit, MailerLite, and Substack.

 4) Place advertisements

 There are many different kinds of advertisements you can place on your blog to drive revenue (passive income).
-Before you start calling, emailing and Facebook’ing possible blog sponsors, you’ll want to create an advertising page on your blog, so people can see the sizes of the ads, what they’ll be receiving in terms of traffic/subscribers and the different options and packages you have.
+Before you start reaching out to potential sponsors, create an “Advertise” page on your blog where people can see available ad sizes, expected reach, and pricing packages.

 5) Setup an affiliate program